JulianDicken/Broadcast/readme.md

  ```
 This creates a **Subscriber**.
 A **Subscriber** is a type of **Broadcast Hook**.
 A **Subscriber** can only watch **Broadcasts** and cannot cascade **dispatches** downwards.

+Subscribers take two optional arguments, a callback and their desired scope.

 ---
 ### Consumers